 The perfect baked potato is just a few simple steps away.
-Follow this easy method and get fluffy, delicious potatoes every time!
+Follow this easy method and get fluffy, delicious baked potatoes in the oven every time!

 Perfect Baked Potato